kamerynjw/kamerynjw.github.io/teaching/2022/math1316/syllabus.md

 Each module will conclude with a quiz, to give you a chance to assess your mastery of the module's material.

-For each quiz, you are allowed up to two retakes, and I will use your highest grade among them as your grade for the quiz. %%say more
+For each quiz, you are allowed up to two retakes, and I will use your highest grade among them as your grade for the quiz.
+You can schedule retakes either during office hours or during the quiz time for a later module.

 Exam Policy
 ====